Hampshire horticulturalists are again showcasing their amazing talents at the world famous Chelsea Flower Show.

 A mixture of subtropical and temperate plants including Corydline australis, Dicksonia antarctica Tetrapenax papyrifer ‘Rex’ and Aeonium ‘Poldark’.

-The RHS Feel Good Garden
+The RHS Feel Good Garden (not judged)

 The garden’s design has been inspired by Matt’s upcoming development of a health and wellbeing themed garden at the RHS’ flagship Garden, RHS Garden Wisley, which will open in 2020.
 An elegant balance of exciting, decisive and restrained planting intertwined with innovative stone work, the garden aims to emphasise the positive impact of gardening and green spaces on mental health and emotional wellbeing in an increasingly stressful and urbanised world.

 The garden has five main elements: